 - Changing the size and orientation of the printed page also changes the report layout on the View tab. - To create a CSV (Comma Separated Values) file after you run the report, select Support CSV text format.
-See To create a report PDF, XLS, or CSV file (page 102). - The current operator's report options are saved so that when that operator logs in again, the same options are used. - 4 Click Run.
+See To create a report PDF, XLS, or CSV file (page 105). - The current operator's report options are saved so that when that operator logs in again, the same options are used. - 4 Click Run.

-NOTE i-Vu® Plus and Pro only - Click Schedule to schedule the report to run on a recurring basis.
-See Scheduling reports (page 103).
+NOTE Click Schedule to schedule the report to run on a recurring basis.
+See Scheduling reports.